carlohamalainen/carlohamalainen.github.io/_posts/2009-09-20-compiling-gcc-on-solaris-10-x86.md

 pkgutil -U
 </pre>

-It&#8217;s handy to have bash, wget, vim, and screen:
+It's handy to have bash, wget, vim, and screen:

 <pre>pkgutil -i bash wget vim screen
 </pre>

-A few things that we&#8217;ll need for building gcc:
+A few things that we'll need for building gcc:

 <pre>pkgutil -i binutil autoconf automake gtar bzip2 gmake
 </pre>

-I don&#8217;t think that all of these exports are necessary apart from the path but my build worked with all of them:
+I don't think that all of these exports are necessary apart from the path but my build worked with all of them:

 <pre>export LIBRARY_PATH="/usr/local/lib"
 export LIBRARY_PATH="/usr/local/lib"